 We could say more, but the goal of this article is rodent prevention.
 We added this section as a motivator.
 Rodent management is hard work.
 Let these facts inspire you to roll your sleeves up and do that hard work.

 The Safest Way To Get Rid Of Rodents In McAllen

-Do you know that rodent control products usually fall short and that the safest way to get rid of is to control food?
+Do you know that rodent control products usually fall short and that the safest way to get rid of common rodents is to control food?
 If so, you can move to the next section.

 Rats and mice live close to food.
 A little mouse will eat 15 to 20 times a day!
 While it doesn't eat much each time, it needs frequent meals.
 Do you know what happens when it doesn't get enough to eat?
 It enters a low-energy state called diapause, which resembles hibernation.
 In laboratory studies, mice entered this state after only hours of fasting.
 All of this is to say, rodents want enough food to stay active and avoid hunger.
 They won't want to live in a home that doesn't have enough food.
 The question is, "how do you control food resources and drive rodents out?"

 - Keep trash in a covered container.
 Use scented bags to mask the smell of food.

 - Put food in sealed containers.
 A rodent can smell food inside paper or cardboard packages.
 Transferring these items will help keep rodents out of your stored foods.